jason-yau/mpv-prebuild/README.md

 ### Linux

-Unpack `libmpv-linux-*.tar.gz` and link `lib/libmpv.so` with pkg-config or CMake as above.
+Unpack `libmpv-0.41.0-linux-*.tar.gz` and link `lib/libmpv.so` with pkg-config or CMake as above.

 Linux artifacts (x86_64 and arm64) are built on Ubuntu 22.04 (glibc 2.35) and run on that or newer.
 Jammy is missing or too old for several mpv 0.41 deps, so the Linux build vendors them into the prefix instead of moving the runner (and glibc) to 24.04: **libdisplay-info**, **libwayland 1.23**, and **wayland-protocols 1.38**.
 Native PipeWire is linked against the distro `libpipewire-0.3` (Ubuntu 22.04 is 0.3.48; mpv 0.41 is patched at build time because upstream wants 0.3.57).
 Pulse and ALSA remain available, including `pipewire-pulse`.